Financial Aid for Undergraduate Students

 Federal Pell Grants and Federal Supplemental Educational Opportunity Grants (SEOG) are available for exceptionally needy students.
 The SEOG is awarded only to eligible students who meet all application deadlines.

 Cal Grants A and B are administered by the California Student Aid Commission.
 All undergraduate aid applicants who are residents of California are required to apply.
 Cal Grant A provides funds for partial tuition and fees.
-Cal Grant B recipients receive a stipend the first year and receive a stipend and tuition credit in subsequent years.
+Cal Grant B recipients receive a subsistence award the first year and receive a subsistence award and tuition award in subsequent years.